KinagaCMS/KinagaCMS/README.md

 # Installation

-copy the contents to a web accessible folder. or clone from GitHub
+copy the contents to a web accessible folder or clone from GitHub

 # Setting Up